2021 DBA Date

 DBA Students Celebrate Wilderness!

-In celebration of the 50th Anniversary of the Wilderness Act, we asked Denali Backcountry students what wilderness means to them.
-Watch the video to hear what these future stewards had to say.
+In celebration of the 50th Anniversary of the Wilderness Act in 2014, we asked Denali Backcountry Adventures students what wilderness means to them.
+Watch the video to learn what future stewards had to say.